HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 1. Expanding Your Electrical Foundation/section 1-3 Filters and Resonant Circuits.md

 - FM: 10-15 kHz

 **Operating Tip:** Using a wider filter than necessary reduces your signal-to-noise ratio, while using one that's too narrow can distort the received signal.
 Modern transceivers allow you to select appropriate filter bandwidths for different modes.

+##### Q Factor and Selectivity

+The sharpness of a resonant circuit's response is described by its Q factor (quality factor).
+Higher Q means narrower bandwidth and more selective filtering—exactly what you want when trying to pick out a weak signal from interference.
+Lower Q means broader bandwidth but less selectivity.

+In practical terms, Q represents the ratio of energy stored to energy lost per cycle.
+Circuits with lower resistance have higher Q and therefore sharper frequency response.
+When you adjust your radio's filter from "wide" to "narrow," you're effectively changing the Q of the filter circuit.

 ##### Insertion Loss